NostrGameEngine/docs/docs/nip-drafts/nip-ADS.md

 The tag must contain two values:

 1. A hex-encoded public key identifying the delegate (i.e., the bot or service that will handle negotiations and payouts).
 2. `(optional)` A payload containing additional information needed by the delegate to fulfill its role.
-This is typically an **encrypted JSON object**,  NIP-44 with the delegate’s public key as the recipient.
+This is typically an **stringified JSON object** NIP-44 encrypted with the delegate’s public key as the recipient.

 A typical decrypted payload might look like: